Skip navigation

 Case Overview

-On January 16, 2026, Keller Rohrback filed a putative class action lawsuit on behalf of real estate agents enrolled in Zillow Group’s Premier, Preferred, or Flex Agent programs.
-The lawsuit alleges that Zillow unlawfully abused its monopoly power in the online real estate marketplace to overcharge real estate agents and coerce them into promoting Zillow’s mortgage lending services through its “Preferred” or “Premier” agent programs.
-The complaint claims that Zillow’s market dominance leaves agents with little practical choice but to participate in these agent programs, where Zillow imposes excessive fees and ties access to client referrals to the use of its in-house lending products.
+On January 16, 2026, Keller Rohrback filed a putative class action lawsuit on behalf of real estate agents enrolled in Zillow Group’s Preferred, or Flex Agent programs.
+On May 4, 2026, the Firm filed an amended complaint.
+The amended complaint alleges that Zillow coerced real estate agents into steering clients to Zillow’s mortgage lending services as a condition to obtain valuable client referrals, and forced them to purchase its “Follow Up Boss” contact management system.
+The complaint claims that Zillow’s market dominance allows Zillow to charge excessive referral fees and leaves agents with little practical choice but to participate in these agent programs, and that Zillow punishes or terminates agents or teams who do not steer sufficient numbers of clients to its lending services.

 In the News